 The first and often the easiest decision to make with a new backyard pool is whether you want an above-ground or in-ground pool.
 Most homeowners are already familiar with the added luxury and capability of an in-ground pool.
 Of course, it’s also not surprising to most homeowners that the average cost of an in-ground pool is substantially higher.
 How much higher?
 Well, that depends on the construction material.
 For a vinyl-lined in-ground pool, you might pay twice as much.
 For a fiberglass pool, you might pay four times as much.
-And, finally, for a concrete pool, you might pay six times as much as the typical above-ground pool installation.
+And, finally, the installation of a concrete pool can be up to six times more than above ground pool prices.
 That said, a high-quality, in-ground, concrete pool is also likely to increase the value of your home in a way a basic above-ground pool never could.

 Safety Advice for your Backyard Pool